Here’s the deal. Your child does not exist in a vacuum.

 The brain science is in.
 Your child’s brain is built in relationship to you.
-It is a well researched fact, one becoming more and more well known, that self understanding on parents’ parts is THE best indicator of resilience and health in children.
+It is a well-researched fact.
+And one that is becoming more and more well known.
+The fact that self-understanding on parents’ parts is THE best indicator of resilience and health in children.

-Admittedly, some children may be difficult to “match,” meaning that their needs for safety, attunement [being seen], soothing and security are difficult to provide.
+Admittedly, some children may be difficult to “match.”
+Meaning that their needs for safety, attunement, soothing, and security are difficult to provide.
 They can be confusing little bundles who do not send clear signals, for sure.
-But, fortunately, [or unfortunately, depending on how you see it], you get the chance to discover how to meet those needs in a way that creates equilibrium for them.
+But, fortunately, you get the chance to discover how to meet those needs in a way that creates equilibrium for them.
 They cannot do it themselves until you have done it for them – repeatedly – and with kindness.
 This is why YOU need child therapy, not them.

 I do not mean that children cannot benefit from learning techniques for self-regulation from a therapist.
 They can, and the skills they learn will be useful for them.
 However, the real work of child therapy is done between parent and child, in the home, with the parent leading the way.
 When your child is “not acting right,” or seems to “have problems,” your job is to figure out what messages you might be sending them that are limiting their ability to manage their relationship with you or other aspects of their life with ease.

 Successful, happy children have parents who know themselves.
 If your child has some difficulty, know that 9.5 times out of 10, you are going to need to do some digging into your own psyche to figure out what your child is responding to, in you, that is causing them their trouble.
 It might be a hard pill to swallow, but it’s the truth of brain science.
 Let it guide your decision, for the sake of your child.